lingxz/lightbending/report/outline.md

 Describe the Swiss Cheese model.
 Note that the mass has limited influence, i.e. the bending stops after exiting the hole, back into the cheese.

-Reasons for using this model: is an exact solution of Einstein equations, influence of the central mass confined to the size of the hole
+Reasons for using this model: is an exact solution of Einstein equations, influence of the central mass confined to the size of the hole, tackles the problem of comoving observers.

 ## Spacetime patches